adrien1018/universal-pdf-md5-collision/README.md

 # Universal PDF MD5 collision

-This project enables one to generate virtually any single-page PDF MD5 collisions **without any additional collision computation**.
+This project enables one to generate virtually any single-page PDF MD5 collisions **without any additional collision computation**, such as [this text-only MD5 quine](/MD5_Quine.pdf) which displays its own MD5 checksum.

 ## How does it work?